 Dental implants It is one of the most successful and widely used methods of replacing lost natural teeth.
 Unlike other traditional treatment methods, it does not receive support from neighboring teeth or gums, so it does not harm oral health in the slightest.
 They also provide an extremely useful solution with their long-lasting and aesthetic appearance.

-Gum diseases, is the general name given to gum inflammation that can progress to the bone surrounding and supporting the teeth.
-Bacteria that accumulate on and between the teeth form plaque, a sticky, colorless layer over time.
-If the teeth are not brushed correctly and regularly and dental floss is not used, plaque and bacteria can damage not only the gums and teeth, but also the gum tissue and the bone supporting the teeth.
-This can lead to loosening, falling and loss of teeth.
-Gum disease is common and high in society.
-When gum inflammation occurs and increases, the bone tissue holding the teeth begins to melt.
-Even if the teeth are free of decay, they can become loose and lost.
-The vast majority of tooth loss in adults is due to gum disease.
+Gum diseases, can progress to the bone that surrounds and supports the teeth gingivitis It's a general term.
+Bacteria that accumulate on and between teeth form plaque, a sticky, colorless layer, over time.
+If teeth aren't brushed and flossed correctly and regularly, plaque and bacteria can damage not only the gums and teeth, but also the gum tissue and bone that support the teeth.
+This can lead to loosening, falling, and loss of teeth.
+Gum disease is common and highly prevalent in society.

 Implant dentist